m-shimizu/RoboCupRescuePackage/README.md

         * Shutdown process of Gazebo needs 15~20 sec.
 You should make an interval before starting Gazebo again.

-## Status at 2015.3.12
+## Status at 2015.4.22

 ### Current Function
 * Waiting for a socket connection at port 3000
-* When accepting a socket connection, spawn a robot into a gazebo
+* You can spawn a robot into a gazebo with "INIT" command like next line:
+    INIT {ClassName pioneer3at_with_sensors}{Name Robo_A}{Location 1,-2,0}{Rotation 0,0,0}
+* You can drive the robot with "DRIVE" command like next line:
+    DRIVE {Right 0.5}{Left 0.5}
+* You can get an image of camera embeded on the robot with following steps.
+But now you can not choose camera.
+    1. Make a tcp socket connection at port 5003
+    2. Send "OK"

 ### Current Constructing Point
 * Find a method to transfer camera image and other sensor data.